Spanish Language History

 The lingua franca of 21 countries

 Spanish is the second most commonly spoken language in the world, surpassed only by Mandarin Chinese.
 It is a Romance language with approximately 500 million speakers.
-Between 322 to 358 million speak it as their first language, while the remainder acquired it as a second language.
-Countless more have learned Spanish Language as a foreign language at varying levels of fluency.
+Between 322 to 358 million speak it as their first language, while the rest gained it as a second language.
+Yet around 21 million people are learning Spanish as a foreign language at varying levels of fluency.

-Spanish Language Origins & Roots
+Origins & Roots of the Spanish Language

 Spanish Translation Services

-Whether you’re looking for proofreading services or quality translations, our skilled experts can help you get the job done in no time.
+Whether you’re looking for professional translation services, document proofreading services, website localisation or video subtitling services, our skilled experts can help you in no time.
 Contact us to discuss your specific project needs.